lwdsw/Kiln/README.md

 - 🤝 **Team Collaboration**: Designed for collaboration, with git-based version control for your ML dataset.
 - 📊 **Rapid Evaluation**: Compare various models and data-science techniques with no-code tools.
 - 🔄 **Iterative Improvement**: Continuous dataset improvement with built-in evaluation, RLHF and QA tooling.
-- 🧑‍💻 **Hackers Delight**: An open-source Python library and REST API for data scientists and engineers to deeply integrate if needed.
+- 🧑‍💻 **Hackers Delight**: An open-source Python library and REST API for data-scientists and engineers to deeply integrate if needed.
 - 🔒 **Privacy-First**: We can't see your data.
 Bring your own API keys or run locally with Ollama.
 - 🗃️ **Structured Data**: Build AI tasks which speak JSON.
 Build training datasets with validated formats, human feedback, issue tracking, and more.
 - 💰 **Free**: Our apps are free, and our library is open-source.